Super NES Classic Edition: Criticism of availability

-With the release of the NES Classic Edition, Nintendo was strongly criticized for the system's lack of availability for the console, which reached levels of popularity that they had not been fully prepared for.
+With the release of the Super NES Classic Edition, Nintendo was strongly criticized for the system's lack of availability for the console, which reached levels of popularity that they had not been fully prepared for.
 On July 21, 2017, the console was mistakenly made available for pre-order at Walmart in the United States due to a "technical glitch", and all pre-orders were cancelled on July 26, leading to widespread criticism among the gaming press.
 PC Magazine called the situation "badly handled by Walmart" and said that the future availability of the console was "not looking good".
 USGamer called attempting to obtain a Super NES Classic Edition a "waking nightmare" and stated the availability would likely be as low as the NES Classic, saying the situation was "because we can't have nice things".
 GameSpot stated that there was "frustratingly little word" from Nintendo as to when pre-orders would be made available.
 Nintendo gave no comment about the situation.

 On August 22, 2017, pre-orders officially opened at several major retailers, causing many of their sites to crash before customers could buy the system, as well as at physical GameStop locations in limited amounts, which also sold out quickly on a first-come, first-served basis.
 The Target website became "glitched out", removing the items from users' carts, and pre-orders from Walmart were sold out in less than a minute.
 This led to Nintendo of America being criticized as "inept or underhanded", and that they contributed to a "chaotic" situation.

 Polygon also confirmed that the Tai Ding internet bot was being used to quickly pre-order systems before humans could get the chance to order them, which was proving successful due to a lack of CAPTCHAs on store websites.
 Scalpers soon flooded eBay with pre-order listings, some at markups of over 300%.